Practical Nursing (LPN) Certificate

 Most nursing courses (NUR) are 8 weeks in length, 4 days a week.
 There is no evening or part-time program.

-PLEASE NOTE: The above excerpts have been taken from the IVCC Nursing Admission Handbook, ivcc.edu/admissions.
+PLEASE NOTE: PLEASE NOTE: This is a limited admission program that requires a separate application process.
+The above excerpts have been taken from the IVCC Nursing Admission Handbook, ivcc.edu/admissions/nursingadmissions.php.
 Please refer to that document for all application, admission, and retention information.
 All students will be required to have a criminal background check and a drug test prior to starting the program.
 A felony may prevent you from becoming licensed and/or working in a health care profession.